Rubinjo/cinema-microservices/README.md

 ## Setup (`for Windows`)

+1. Setup your own email-client for the reservation service by editing the [application.properties](https://github.com/Rubinjo/cinema_microservices/blob/main/reserve-service/src/main/resources/application.properties) of this service (without this step the service will not work, but others will still function)

 ### Locally

-1. Run setupLocal.sh (wait for all services to boot up)
+2. Run setupLocal.sh (wait for all services to boot up)
 ```
 cd cinema_microservices
 setupLocal.sh
 ```
-2. (Optionally) Open the Eureka server
+3. (Optionally) Open the Eureka server
 ```
 https://localhost:8761
 ```
-3. Navigate through the website on port 8080
+4. Navigate through the website on port 8080
 ```
 https://localhost:8080
 ```

 ### Containerized (`for Minikube`)

+The containerized setup will create (and delete) a completely new Minikube cluster.
+If you already have a cluster running you first have to delete this to get the setup to work.
+The services can also be implement on an existing cluster, however these steps are not provided here.

-1. Run setupContainer.sh
+2. Run setupContainer.sh
 ```
 cd cinema_microservices
 setupContainer.sh
 ```
-2. (Optionally) Open the Minikube dashboard
+3. (Optionally) Open the Minikube dashboard
 ```
 minikube dashboard
 ```
-3. Get the Minikube ip address
+4. Get the Minikube ip address
 ```
 minikube ip
 ```
-4. Add the found minikube ip and the domain name cinetopia.ut to your /etc/hosts file:
+5. Add the found minikube ip and the domain name cinetopia.ut to your /etc/hosts file:
 ```
 minikubeIp cinetopia.ut
 ```
-5. Navigate through the website on cinetopia.ut
+6. Navigate through the website on cinetopia.ut

 ## Shup down